Clomid 《Clomiphene》

 Glucophage uses:

-Glucophage is used as the first line treatment of diabetes.
+Glucophage is used as the first-line treatment of diabetes.
 It belongs to a group of medicines called biguanides.
-Insulin is a hormone produced by the pancreas that makes your body takes in glucose (sugar) from the blood.
+Insulin is a hormone produced by the pancreas that allows your body to take in glucose (sugar) from the blood.
 Your body uses glucose to produce energy or stores it for future use.
-If you have diabetes, your pancreas does not make enough insulin or your body is not able to use properly the insulin it produces.
+If you have diabetes, your pancreas does not make enough insulin, or your body is not able to use the insulin properly it produces.
 This leads to a high level of glucose in your blood.
 Glucophage helps control blood sugar levels.
-If you are an overweight adult, taking glucophage over a long period of time also helps to lower the risk of complications associated with diabetes.
+If you are an overweight adult, taking Glucophage over a long period of time also helps to lower the risk of complications associated with diabetes.

-Take glucophage with or after a meal.
-This will avoid u having side effects affecting your digestion.
+Take Glucophage with or without food.
+This will prevent side effects that can affect your digestion.
 Do not crush or chew the tablet.
 Swallow each tablet with a glass of water.

-Adult, children 10 years and over and adolescent usually start with 500mg with breakfast for at least one week then 500 mg with breakfast and evening meal for at least one week, then 500mg with breakfast, lunch and evening meal or 850 mg every 12 hours with or after food, usual maximum 2g daily in divided doses.
+Adults, children 10 years and over, and adolescents usually start with 500 mg with breakfast for at least one week, then 500 mg with breakfast and the evening meal for at least one week, then 500 mg with breakfast, lunch, and the evening meal or 850 mg every 12 hours with or after food, with the usual maximum of 2 g daily in divided doses.

 Main side/adverse effects

-• Gastrointestinal adverse effects including anorexia, diarrhoea, dyspepsia, flatulence, nausea, vomiting.
+• Gastrointestinal adverse effects include anorexia, diarrhoea, dyspepsia, flatulence, nausea, and vomiting.

 • Headache, metallic taste, weight loss

-• Anaemia, megaloblastic, hypoglycemia, lactic acidosis, long time glucophage therapy may cause a decreased of vitamin B12 absorption with decreased of serum levels.
+• Anaemia, megaloblastic, hypoglycemia, and long-term Glucophage therapy may cause a decrease in vitamin B12 absorption with a decrease in serum levels.

 Read More »